Paul Newlan

-Paul Emory Newlan (June 29, 1903 – November 23, 1973) was an American film and TV character actor from Plattsmouth, Nebraska.
+Paul Emory "Tiny" Newlan (June 29, 1903 – November 23, 1973) was an American film and TV character actor from Plattsmouth, Nebraska.
 He was best known for his role as Captain Grey on the NBC police series M Squad and for his roles in films including The Americanization of Emily and The Slender Thread.

 Career

 Early in his career, Newlan worked in Vaudeville, sometimes doing as many as 10 shows a day.

 Newlan appeared in dozens of films and TV shows between 1935 and 1971.
 Among his other film roles were My Favorite Spy, The Captive City, The Great Adventures of Captain Kidd and The Buccaneer, in addition to smaller roles in numerous other films including Abbott and Costello Meet Captain Kidd, Abbott and Costello Go to Mars, You're Never Too Young, We're No Angels, and To Catch a Thief.

 On March 4, 1955, Newlan appeared as the outlaw Jules Beni in an episode of Jim Davis's syndicated western series Stories of the Century.
 Gregg Palmer played Jack Slade, the superintendent of the Central Overland California and Pikes Peak Express Company, in Julesburg, Colorado, who sets out to capture Beni.

 Newlan portrayed Big Harpe on the miniseries Davy Crockett and General Prichard on the ABC war series Twelve O'Clock High.
-He also made appearances on series such as Gunsmoke, The Deputy, Thriller (4 episodes), Wagon Train and most notable the 1964 Twilight Zone episode "The Brain Center at Whipple's".
+He also made appearances on series such as Gunsmoke (as outlaw “Danch” in the 1956 S2E11 offering “Spring Term”), The Deputy, Thriller (4 episodes), Wagon Train and most notable the 1964 Twilight Zone episode "The Brain Center at Whipple's".
 In 1965 he played Andy Handshaw, a retired US Forest Service Ranger, in the TV series Lassie episode "Lassie and the Seagull" (Season 12, Ep.4).
 His final credit was in 1971 on Robert Young's Marcus Welby M.D.

 Death

-Newlan died of congestive heart failure on November 23, 1973 in Studio City, California.
+Newlan died of congestive heart failure on November 23, 1973, in Studio City, California.
+He is interred in Coyle Cemetery, Logan County, Oklahoma.